-If the internally developed fair values of the loan pools differ from the independent prices by greater than the threshold for the period, the Company highlights these differences for further review, both internally and with the third-party pricing service.
+If the internally developed fair values of the loan pools differ from the independent third-party prices by greater than the threshold for the period, the Company highlights these differences for further review, both internally and with the third-party pricing service.
 The Company obtains certain inputs used by the third-party pricing service and evaluates them for reasonableness.
-Then the

-Company updates its own model if the Company determines the third-party pricing inputs more accurately reflect the current market environment or observed information from the third-party vendor.
+Then the Company updates its own model if the Company determines the third-party pricing inputs more accurately reflect the current market environment or observed information from the third-party vendor.
 If the Company believes that its internally developed inputs more accurately reflect the current market environment, it will request that the third-party pricing service review market factors that may not have been considered by the third-party pricing service.
 The Company reconciles and resolves all pricing differences in excess of the thresholds before a final price is established.

-After the review for the period ended March 31, 2021,5 loan pools with an internally developed fair value of \$1.1 billion had a difference between the model generated prices and third-party prices provided in excess of the threshold for the period.
-The internally developed prices were \$128 million higher than the third-party prices provided of \$1.0 billion.
+At September 30, 2021, 3 loan pools with an internally developed fair value of \$3.8 billion had a difference between the model generated prices and third-party prices provided in excess of the threshold for the period.
+The internally developed prices were \$74 million higher than the third-party prices provided of \$3.7 billion.
 After review and discussion, the Company affirmed and valued the investments at the higher internally developed prices.
-No other differences were noted at March 31, 2021 in excess of the threshold for the period.
-At December 31, 2020, 3 loan pools with an internally developed fair value of \$503 million had a difference between the model generated prices and third-party prices provided in excess of the threshold for the period.
-The internally developed prices were \$55 million higher than the third-party prices provided of \$448 million.
+No other differences were noted at September 30, 2021 in excess of the threshold for the period.
+At December 31, 20203 loan pools with an internally developed fair value of

+\$503 million had a difference between the model generated prices and third-party prices provided in excess of the threshold for the period.
+The internally developed prices were \$5 million higher than the third-party prices provided of \$448 million.
 After review and discussion, the Company affirmed and valued the investments at the higher internally developed prices.
-No other differences were noted at were noted at December 31, 2020 in excess of the threshold for the period.
+No other differences were noted at December 31, 2020 in excess of the threshold for the period.

-The Company's estimates of fair value of Loans held for investment involve judgment and assumptions that are deemed to be significant to the fair value measurement process, which renders the resulting fair value estimates level 3 inputs in the fair value hierarchy.
+The Company's estimates of fair value of Loans held for investment involve judgment and assumptions that are deemed to be significant to the fair value measurement process, which renders the resulting fair value estimates Level 3 inputs in the fair value hierarchy.